 Debt consolidation can offer a great opportunity for people that have amassed large amounts of credit card debt at unfavorable interest rates.
 You can get lower, more manageable monthly payments and reduce the number of bills you have to pay each month.
-The problem many people have is that they then start using their newly paid off credit cards again and end up with even more debt.
-If you don't change your spending habits, debt consolidation merely enables you to get further in debt.

 If you send in a little extra money on your mortgage, car payments, credit card payments, etc., send a note along with the bill so the company will know it's to be applied to the principal and not the interest.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Do you have any tips, resources, guides, etc on the various debt consoldation agencies out there?
 I am trying to find out what is out there and what is legitmate to approach in getting debt consoldated and credit cards paid off.
 Any info would be great.